lilleman ba4503b4d1

 • Static asset: drop it in the plugin's public/; served at /public/<plugin>/<path>.

-All versions are pinned to exact, human-readable semantic versions (no ranges, no digests): npm deps via .npmrc (save-exact=true) + the committed lockfile (npm ci), and container images by tag in the Dockerfile / compose files (e.g. node:24.16.0-alpine3.24, pinned Ory and Postgres tags).
+All versions are pinned to exact, human-readable semantic versions (no ranges, no digests): npm deps via .npmrc (save-exact=true) + the committed lockfile (npm ci), and container images by tag in the Dockerfile / compose files.

-A plugin's apiVersion follows the same pin-it-by-hand spirit: write a literal semver — the host version the plugin was built against — and bump it by hand on rebuild.
-Never set it from the host's HOST_API_VERSION constant: that would make the plugin always equal the host, so the compatibility check (Contract versioning) could never fire and a breaking change would slip through silently.
+A plugin's apiVersion follows the same spirit: a literal semver, bumped by hand on rebuild.
+Never set it from the host's HOST_API_VERSION constant — the plugin would then always equal the host, so the compatibility check could never fire.

 S